Dow Inc. (DOW) Shares Up Despite Recent Market Volatility

 DOW’s Market Performance

-DOW’s stock has seen a -7.60% decrease for the week, with a -14.81% drop in the past month and a -1.26% fall in the past quarter.
-The volatility ratio for the week is 3.28%, and the volatility levels for the past 30 days are at 2.34% for Dow Inc. The simple moving average for the last 20 days is -9.71% for DOW stock, with a simple moving average of -3.57% for the last 200 days.
+DOW’s stock has seen a -2.18% decrease for the week, with a -12.64% drop in the past month and a 3.49% gain in the past quarter.
+The volatility ratio for the week is 2.87%, and the volatility levels for the past 30 days are at 2.37% for Dow Inc. The simple moving average for the last 20 days is -7.65% for DOW stock, with a simple moving average of -2.57% for the last 200 days.

 Analysts’ Opinion of DOW

-Many brokerage firms have already submitted their reports for DOW stocks, with Credit Suisse repeating the rating for DOW by listing it as a “Outperform.”
-The predicted price for DOW in the upcoming period, according to Credit Suisse is $68 based on the research report published on February 06th of the current year 2023.
+Many brokerage firms have already submitted their reports for DOW stocks, with Deutsche Bank repeating the rating for DOW by listing it as a “Buy.”
+The predicted price for DOW in the upcoming period, according to Deutsche Bank is $60 based on the research report published on March 20th of the current year 2023.

-BofA Securities, on the other hand, stated in their research note that they expect to see DOW reach a price target of $59, previously predicting the price at $48.
-The rating they have provided for DOW stocks is “Neutral” according to the report published on January 11th, 2023.
+Credit Suisse, on the other hand, stated in their research note that they expect to see DOW reach a price target of $68.
+The rating they have provided for DOW stocks is “Outperform” according to the report published on February 06th, 2023.

-Goldman gave a rating of “Neutral” to DOW, setting the target price at $50 in the report published on October 13th of the previous year.
+BofA Securities gave a rating of “Neutral” to DOW, setting the target price at $59 in the report published on January 11th of the current year.

 Insider Trading